RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugins.md

 $ yo regards-ui-plugin
 ```

-Yeoman will ask you some informations to generate the new plugin.
+Yeoman will ask you several parameters to generate the new plugin.
 Once finished, the architecture of the plugin is iniatialized with some basic examples.

 # Plugin overall code structure